coffeebeats/gdenv/README.md

 The easiest way to install `gdenv` is by using the pre-built binaries.
 These can be manually downloaded and configured, but automated installation scripts are provided and recommended.

-See the full [installation instructions](./docs/installation.md) for additional options for installing `gdenv`.
+See the full [installation instructions](./docs/installation.md) for additional options when installing `gdenv`.

 > ⚠️ **WARNING:** It's good practice to inspect an installation script prior to execution.
 The scripts are included in this repository and can be reviewed prior to use.